fega/g-forms-simplify/readme.md

 # Google forms Simplify

-Simplify google forms markup to easily be embed it in a webpage with your own style
+Simplify google forms markup to easily be embed it in a webpage with your own style, right now it only supports text and e-mail inputs

 ## install